nlamonaco86/repairTracker/README.md

 Deployed Site: https://repairtracker.herokuapp.com/

 FUTURE UPDATES:
-- Integration with CarMD API for detailed maintenance time/cost estimations, VIN decoder and Technical Service Bulletins
+- Integration with CarMD or similar API for detailed maintenance time/cost estimations, VIN decoder and Technical Service Bulletins
 - Assign different repairs to different Techs, and restrict access to repair orders assigned to them
 - Marking an order paid will take in the price paid and log it for daily/weekly/yearly totals and averages